Navi33/Navi33/README.md

 ### Hello World! 👋

-I'm Ivan Defeo, a soon to be Software Engineer from my hometown.
+I'm Ivan Defeo, a soon to be Software Engineer from South East Asia.

-- 🌱 I’m currently learning [Topics or Skills you are learning]
+- 🌱 I’m currently learning how to learn.
-- 👯 I’m looking to collaborate on [Projects you are interested in collaborating on]
-- 💬 Ask me about [Your Expertise or Interests]
+- 💬 Ask me about Games and Tech.
-- 📫 How to reach me: [Your Contact Information]

-#### Some of my skills include:

-- [Skill 1]
-- [Skill 2]
-- [Skill 3]
-- [Skill 4]

 #### My GitHub Stats